With Thanksgiving right around the corner, I thought it would be a great time to share our family’s favorite oven roasted turkey breast recipe.

 Plus, there are a LOT of other things needing your attention on Thanksgiving Day.
 Thanksgiving is basically the kitchen olympics at our house.
 The simpler, the better!
 This simple recipe is the easiest way to make juicy turkey breast.

-And don’t worry, this recipe is so very tasty, full of flavor, tender and juicy.
+And don’t worry, this recipe is so very tasty, full of flavor, tender and yielding juicy meat.
 You are not sacrificing any taste to get that simplicity!

 Prepping and seasoning